dniael/nwhacks-email-responder/readme.md

 ## Features

 - **User Authentication**:

   - Secure login and registration using Firebase Authentication.
   - Support for email/password and Google Sign-In.

 - **Data Storage**:

   - Store user preferences, settings, and other data securely using Firebase Firestore.

 - **Gmail Integration**:

   - Connect to the Gmail API to fetch and display emails in a user-friendly dashboard.
   - View, sort, and filter emails by labels, categories, or keywords.

 - **AI-Powered Email Responses**:

-  - Use AI models (e.g., OpenAI GPT) to generate context-aware email responses.
+  - Use AI models to generate context-aware email responses.
   - Customize and send AI-generated replies directly from the dashboard.

 - **Dashboard**:

-  - Centralized view of all emails with quick actions (reply, archive, delete).
+  - Centralized view of all emails with quick actions (reply, compose).
-  - Insights and analytics on email activity (e.g., response time, frequently contacted users).

 - **Security**:
   - All data is encrypted and securely stored in Firebase.